-- Pilot any new focus area before implementing Division-wide. - Across the Division and schools, create and manage systems and structures that identify key barriers to high student performance and that implement "plan-do-study-act" cycles of continuous improvement. - Identify schools and programs that outperform others on given indicators, define their processes, and work to adapt their processes to other schools and programs through protocol development, coaching and networks. - Develop and implement a measurement tool for key Division areas of focus.
+- Pilot any new focus area before implementing Division-wide. - Across the Division and schools, create and manage systems and structures that identify key bar and programs, and to scale and riers to high student performance and that implement "plan-do-study-act" cycles of continuous adapt these across other setting improvement. - Identify schools and programs that outperform others on given indicators, define their processes and work to adapt their processes to other schools and programs through protocol development, coaching and networks. - · Develop and implement a measurement tool for key Division areas of focus.

-Provide regular updates on impact and implementation of the strategic plan.
+Provide regular updates on impact and implementation of the strategic plan

-• Provide the Board regular, formative updates on students' academic progress and on implementation levels of key strategic areas of focus, focused on improving student progress.
+Provide the Board regular, formative updates on students' academic progress and on impler tation levels of key strategic areas of focus, focused on improving student progress.

-Create a culture in which Division operations department works collaboratively and engages families to support the education delivered to students.
+Create a culture in which Division operations department works collaboratively and eng es families to support the education delivered to students.

-- Develop specific practices and programs with school campuses and Operations that encourage common goals around safety, security, cleanliness, care of Division facilities, and healthfulness. - Ensure that messaging about transportation, nutrition, facilities services, safety and security are accessible, translated, engaging, recognizable and updated. - Institute regularly scheduled school/student training and reminders around areas of operational importance.
+- Develop specific practices and programs with school campuses and Operations that encoura common goals around safety, security, cleanliness, care of Division facilities, and healthfulness. - Ensure that messaging about transportation, nutrition, facilities services, safety and security are accessible, translated, engaging, recognizable and updated. - Institute regularly scheduled school/student training and reminders around areas of operational importance.